-2. Open Model Configuration Parameters and navigate to the Hardware Implementation pane.
+2. In the Modeling tab, click Model Settings.
+In the Configuration Parameters dialog box, navigate to the Hardware Implementation pane.

-3. Select Hardware board as ARM Cortex-based Vex Microcontroller.
+3. Select Hardware board as ARM Cortex-based Vex Microcontroller and click Apply.

-4. Select External from the Simulation mode drop-down list in the Simulink Editor Window and specify a desired value for the stop time.
+4. In the Simulink model, go to Simulation tab and specify a desired value for the Stop time.
 Specify the stop time as 'inf' to run the model continuously on the target hardware.

-1. Press the Run button in the Simulink Editor.
+1. Go to the Hardware tab and click Monitor & Tune.
 Simulink generates the code, loads the executable and connects to the target.
 View the Diagnostic Viewer to track progress.

-2. While the model is running in External mode, open the Scope connected to the Gain block to monitor its output.
+2. While the model is running, open the Scope connected to the Gain block to monitor its output.

-Simulink External mode provides parameter tuning while the generated executable is running on the target hardware.
+The Monitor and Tune feature in Simulink provides the option for parameter tuning while the generated executable is running on the target hardware.
 When the parameter values are changed in the Simulink model, the modified values are communicated to the target hardware immediately.